physiopy/phys2bids/docs/contributorfile.rst

 ``physiopy`` is a **very** young project developed by a bunch of researchers from the two different sides of the Atlantic Ocean (for now).
 Our main goal is to help collect, analyse and share physiological data interfacing with (MRI) neuroimaging.
 We’re trying to do so by:

-1. Write packages to make a user-friendly pipeline to deal with physiological data.
+1. Writing packages to make a user-friendly pipeline to deal with physiological data.
-2. Organising a documentation containing tips and strategies on how to collect such data and use our packages.
+2. Writing packages that take into account the use of this physiological data in combination with neuroimaging (MRI) analysis.
-3. Write packages that take into account the use of such data in combination with neuroimaging (MRI) - by getting everything ready for that analysis.
+3. Providing documentation containing tips and strategies on how to collect such data and use our packages.
 4. Help set a standard for these data, albeit without forcing users to use it.
 5. Be an excuse for educational purposes on topics like Git/GitHub, Python3, physiology and related tools/topics.